 Things of a general nature to include in your chicken first aid kit would include: Q-tips, Pet nail trimmer, cornstarch (stop bleeding) , Feeding syringe or dropper. latex gloves should be used so that germs are not transferred between you and the patient.
 A small scissors and tweezers are also handy to have nearby.

 Create a sick bay area area for your bird to rest and recover in, away from the rest of the flock.
 Animal crates or Kennels are wonderful for this.
 Use soft comfortable bedding or puppy pads inside.
 Food and water cups can hang on the wire sides of the kennel.
 Watch to make sure that your bird is eating and drinking.
 You may have to hand feed if they are not.
 Exact Hand Feeding is a product made for birds to use when they can’t eat on their own.
 When it is time to reintroduce your bird back to the flock, remember that she will be a stranger to them and the pecking order will need to be established again.

 Store all of your chicken first aid equipment together in some kind of tool box.
 That way, you won’t be searching all over the house for items during times of emergency.
 Have the phone number of a vet who knows something about treating chickens.
 It is easier to do this ahead of time rather than trying to locate someone later.
-Sometimes it is easier to simply buy a ready made chicken first aid kit.
-This one contains 7 items plus a tool box to keep the items in.
 Having a stocked first aid kit can give you a sense that you will be able to handle any emergency that occurs.